back-beat/streamer/EN.md

 ---
 **If you have bugs to report our DMs on [Twitter](https://twitter.com/backbeat_ext) are open.**

-## Fonctionnement
+## Operation
-1. Vous connectez votre compte Twitch en ouvrant l'application
+1. You connect your Twitch account when you open the app
-2. Vous choisissez votre plateforme (Spotify, Deezer (vive la frenchtech), et Youtube(déconseillé [Pourquoi ?](#Pourquoi-YouTube-est-déconseillé)))
+2. You choose your platform (Spotify, Deezer (frenchtech), and Youtube(deprecated [Why ?](#Why-YouTube-is-deprecated)))
-3. L'application ouvre la plateforme choisie
+3. The app opens the choosen platform
-4. Jouez une chanson, une playlist, un album (comme vous voulez)
+4. Play a song, a playlist, an album (everything you want except podcast)
-5. Et c'est parti !
-Les viewers écoutent la même chanson que vous et en même temps (enfin normalement)
+5. And here we go !
+The viewers listen the same music as you and at the same time (normally)
-6. Le délai par défaut est de 3 secondes
+6. The default's delay is 3 seconds

 ## Précautions
 *Voici quelques précautions à prendre pour éviter de causer des bugs*